I see you on that smart phone. Or maybe it’s a tablet or a laptop.

-I currently have a smartphone and a tablet and I spend a lot of time on my laptop and home computer, so I make it a priority to have daily tech-free time first thing in the morning.
+I currently have a smartphone and a tablet, and I spend a lot of time on my laptop and home computer as well, so I make it a priority to have daily tech-free time first thing in the morning.
 I started with a few basic principles that might help you as well.

 Move Your Devices

 Charging the electronics outside of my room also prevents me from automatically checking them first thing in the morning.
-If I actually have to move to get the device I am reminded of my commitment to use it less.
+If I actually have to move to get the device I’m reminded of my commitment to use it less.

 Create a New Routine